Prallethrin: Environmental effects

+Neurotoxicity in animal models

 Prallethrin has been evaluated for a variety of toxic effects in experimental toxicity studies.
 Neurotoxicity was observed throughout the database and is the most sensitive endpoint.
 Effects were seen across species, sexes, and routes of administration.
 In the acute rat neurotoxicity study, decreased exploratory behavior was seen at the time of peak effect.
 Reduced motor activity and transient tremors were also observed in the study.
 In the subchronic rat neurotoxicity study, a higher arousal rate was observed in animals at the highest dose tested.
 Clinical signs of neurotoxicity were also observed in other toxicity studies (subchronic and chronic oral studies in dogs, developmental toxicity studies in the rat and rabbit, 21-day dermal and 28-day inhalation studies in rats).
 No neurotoxic effects were observed in rats in the chronic toxicity study.

 Effects were also observed in the liver (rats, mice, and dogs), heart (dogs), and thyroid gland (rats).
 Some effects were also seen in the kidney (mice and rats).
 However, neurotoxicity was the most sensitive endpoint in the toxicology database, and other effects were generally seen in the presence of neurotoxicity and/or at higher doses.
 Liver effects observed included increased weight, elevated serum cholesterol and alkaline phosphatase activity, centrilobular hepatocyte vacuolation, histiocytic infiltration, enlarged liver, and perilobular hepatocellular hypertrophy.
 In dogs, myocardial fiber degeneration was seen in females in the subchronic study at the highest dose tested.
 Heart effects were also seen in one mid-dose female in the chronic study (hemorrhage and red discoloration).
 However, there was no dose response for the observed heart lesions in the study.
 Thyroid effects were observed in rats and consisted of increases in the number of small follicles and follicular cell hypertrophy and hyperplasia.
 The thyroid effects were seen in short-term studies in the presence of liver effects.
 Kidney effects observed were increased weights and histopathology.

 Developmental and reproduction studies are available for prallethrin.
 There was no evidence of increased quantitative or qualitative susceptibility in any of the studies.
 In the developmental studies, no toxic effects were noted in fetuses up to the highest doses tested.
 Maternal effects in the studies included tremors, salivation, exaggerated reflexes, and chromorhinorrhea (the discharge of a pigmented secretion from the nose).
 In the reproduction study, decreased pup body weights were seen during the lactation period.
 Effects seen in parental animals were decreased body weights and body weight gains, increased liver weights and microscopic findings in the liver, kidney, thyroid, and pituitary.